bshurikan/Beni-BandcampPlayer/README.md

 * **Minimal design** - that stays out of your way with 3 modes to suit your style:
   * **Regular Mode** - main window that can be rolled up into Mini or Micro modes to save screen space.
   * **Nano Mode** - An ultra-compact dockable player that can snap to the top or bottom of your screen and auto-hide (à la Winamp); and
   * **Image Viewer Mode** - a lightbox-style showcase (great if you have a second monitor).
-Zoom and pan artwork, go fullscreen, and enjoy visualization/particle effects.
+Zoom and pan artwork, go fullscreen, and enjoy visual effects.
 * **Volume Control** - Adjustable volume!
 * **Info Popups** - Use the info buttons next to albums and tracks to view Album, artist, track, and supporter information directly from the player.
 * **Playlist Management** - Easily create and manage URLs and Save/Load separate lists.